 This transaction count makes it more active than other layer-2 and layer-1 networks in the industry.
 For example, Optimism handled over 85 million transactions, while Near Protocol, Sei, and Celo handled 112 million, 70 million, and 42 million, respectively.

-Polygon has started to see strong fee growth after the recent Madhuguri upgrade, which boosted its transaction speed to over 1,400 transactions per second (TPS).
+Polygon has seen strong fee growth since the recent Madhuguri upgrade, which boosted its transaction speed to over 1,400 transactions per second (TPS).
 It also launched the Heimdall upgrade, which was related to the payment industry.

-As a result, the network is burning millions of POL tokens a week, making it highly deflationary.
-Unlike other cryptocurrencies, it does not have any token unlocks, meaning that its circulating supply will continue falling.
+As a result, the network burns millions of POL tokens per week, making it highly deflationary.
+Unlike other cryptocurrencies, it has no token unlocks, meaning its circulating supply will continue to fall.

 Polygon Has Tangible Utility

-Meanwhile, unlike other crypto projects, Polygon has tangible use cases, which makes it a major utility token.
-For example, Polygon powers Polymarket, one of the biggest prediction marketplaces that is used by millions of people a month.
-Data shows that Polymarket handled over $2.7 billion in volume in the last 30 days.
+Meanwhile, unlike other crypto projects, Polygon has tangible use cases, which make it a major utility token.
+For example, Polygon powers Polymarket, one of the largest prediction marketplaces used by millions of people each month.
+Data shows that Polymarket handled over $2.7 billion in volume in the last 30 days alone.

 Polygon is also used by some of the biggest fintech companies globally, including popular names like Stripe, Revolut, Shift4 Payments, and Mastercard.
-As a result, its stablecoin transaction volume has continued rising in the past few months, a trend that will continue over time.
+As a result, its stablecoin transaction volume has continued to rise over the past few months, a trend that will likely continue.

-Polygon has continued to bet on the payment industry, and this month, it acquired Coinme and Sequence, a move that made it a regulated company in the United States.
+Polygon has continued to bet on the payments industry, and this month it acquired Coinme and Sequence, moves that made it a regulated company in the United States.
 These buyouts were part of its Open Money Stack, which aims to help companies enable seamless and interoperable on-chain stablecoin movement.

 READ MORE: Bitcoin Price Prediction: Will BTC Hit $90k or $100k First?